-During the fifties, he is very active in the studio ( Léo SOURIS, Michel LEGRAND, Stéphane GRAPPELLI, Sacha DISTEL).
-He is hired to play with the orchestra of Jacques HELIAN in Paris where he meets the Belgian, SADI, Edmond HARNIE, Janot MORALES as well as the famous drummer Kenny CLARKE,
+During the fifties, he is very active in the recording studios ( Léo SOURIS, Michel LEGRAND, Stéphane GRAPPELLI, Sacha DISTEL).
+He is hired to play with the orchestra of Jacques HELIAN in Paris where he meets the Belgians SADI, Edmond HARNIE, Janot MORALES as well as the famous drummer Kenny CLARKE,

 with whom he starts a long time collaboration.

 There are also jazz concerts and recordings with the Kenny CLARKE Sextet.
 (Charles Cros prize and Jazz Hot trophy).